-These kind of conversations are not new to me.
-To be absolutely truthful, most start-ups go through that process and I know exactly why that happens.
+These kinds of conversations are not new to me.
+Most start-ups go through that process, and I know exactly why that happens.

 First let me explain, that these are real fears and when you mount one on top of the other it can become a heavy load and often causes this kind of reaction.